 Our Research Telescopes

-With these telescopes, our citizen scientists can engage in real-time data collection and conduct meaningful research projects, such as monitoring variable stars, observing double stars and contributing to exoplanet studies.
 This approach not only provides an authentic experience in astronomical observation but also empowers African citizen scientists to contribute valuable data to the global astronomy community.
+Full details about these telescopes are provided below.

 Las Cumbres Observatory